 Friends School Haverford faculty and staff are committed to offering students and families a full, rich learning experience at times when we cannot be on campus together.
-Guided by our mission, our distance learning plan provides continuity in learning and community, the hallmarks of an FSH education.
-Through an intentional approach informed by best practices, our faculty continue to build a distance learning plan that will allow students to stay connected to their classmates and teachers, work at an individualized pace, and experience learning both on and off the screen.
+Guided by our mission, FSH Online provides continuity in learning and community, the hallmarks of an FSH education.
+Through an intentional approach informed by best practices, our faculty developed a distance learning plan that will allow students to stay connected to their classmates and teachers, work at an individualized pace, and experience learning both on and off the screen.

 As a small Quaker school, we strive to respond to each child’s strengths and needs.
-Our distance learning plan continues to honor this by providing distinct programs for children in each of our three divisions: early childhood, elementary, and middle school.
+FSH Online continues to honor this by providing distinct programs for children in each of our three divisions: early childhood, elementary, and middle school.
 As our mission states, we will continue to encourage curiosity, creativity, cooperation, and discovery through online platforms and hands-on, off-screen learning.

 For every student, FSH Online offers: